milanglacier/minuet-ai.el/prompt.md

 ## Default Chat Input Example

 The chat input represents the final prompt delivered to the LLM for completion.
-Its template follows a structured format similar to the system prompt and can be customized as follows:

 The chat input template follows a structure similar to the system prompt and can be customized using the following format: